Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Create a PowerShell configuration file.
 Box 2: Load the file to Azure Blob storage.
 Box 3: Load the file to Azure Files.
 - [ ] Box 1: Load the file to Azure Files.
 Box 2: Load the file to Azure Blob storage.
 Box 3: Create a PowerShell configuration file.

-### Your company has an Azure DevOps project, The source code for the project is stored in an on-premises repository and uses on an on-premises build server.
-You plan to use Azure DevOps to control the build process on the build server by using a self-hosted agent.
-You need to implement the self-hosted agent.
-You download and install the agent on the build server.
-Which two actions should you perform next?

-- [ ] From Azure, create a shared access signature (SAS).
-- [x] From the build server, create a certificate, and then upload the certificate to Azure Storage.
-- [ ] From the build server, create a certificate, and then upload the certificate to Azure Key Vault.
-- [ ] From DevOps, create a Personal Access Token (PAT).
-- [x] From the build server, run config.cmd.

 ### You are developing an application.
 The application source has multiple branches.
 You make several changes to a branch used for experimentation.
 You need to update the main branch to capture the changes made to the experimentation branch and override the history of the Git repository.
 Which Git option should you use?

 - [ ] Rebase.